QData/FastSK/README.md

 This Github is built with a novel and fast algorithm design for implementing gapped k-mer algorithm, [pybind11](https://github.com/pybind/pybind11), and [LIBSVM](https://github.com/cjlin1/libsvm).

+#### To Do:  a detailed user document, with example input files, output files, code, and perhaps a user group where people can post their questions

 ### Citations

 ```